Justice Institute of British Columbia:

 The School of Health, Community & Social Justice (SHCSJ) consists of two Divisions: Health Sciences Division (HSD) and Community and Social Justice (CSJ).
 Community and Social Justice Division consists of three centres: Centre for Counselling and Community Safety (CCCS), Centre for Leadership (CL), and Centre for Conflict Resolution (CCR).
 The School offers a wide range of interdisciplinary programs and courses in counselling and community safety, leadership, conflict resolution, mediation and negotiation, as well as courses and programs in paramedicine and professional health education.

-Community and Social Justice (CSJ) Division seeks two experienced managers with business acumen and an educator’s background, including curriculum development experience and expertise, for the positions of Program Manager.
-Reporting to the Program Director, the incumbents are responsible for managing program planning, development and delivery, business development, and academic advising for prospective and current learners within CSJ.
-These positions will support counselling and community safety (critical incident stress management and bylaw) programming within Centre for Counselling and Community Safety (CCCS) including the development and delivery of customized contract training.
+Centre for Counselling and Community Safety (CCCS) seeks an experienced manager with business acumen and an educator’s background, including curriculum development experience and expertise, for the position of Program Manager.
+Reporting to the Program Director, the incumbent is responsible for all aspects of program management including development and delivery, business and client development, financial matters, and academic advising for prospective and current learners within CCCS.
+This position will support the Centre’s work with diverse programming (contract and tuition based) including courses and credentials in complex trauma, trauma informed practice, expressive play therapy, and substance use.

 Knowledge and Skills